acedit-ai/phone-screen/documentation/docs/deployment/vercel-integration.md

   # Find your team and note the ID
   ```

-  **Note**: This is required because your project "phone-screen" belongs to a team (either "ebloom19's projects" or "Acedit") rather than your personal account.
+  **Note**: This is required because your project belongs to a team rather than your personal account.
 Team projects require the `teamId` parameter in API calls.

 ## Setting Up GitHub Secrets